junesirius/junesirius.github.io/_posts/Supernatural/2026-05-22-SPN-Cas-grieving-without-memory.md

 Balthazar sighs.
 "Dean Winchester," he answers bitterly.

 Castiel continues staring at him.
 Still confused and sad.
 There is a turbulence twisting in his gut now.
 "Did I know him?"
 He hears himself asking.
-That sorrow feeling inside his chest is growing stronger.
+That sorrowful feeling inside his chest is growing stronger.
 That powerful sense of loss, the sense of grieving that he didn't understand when he was watching the stars.
-Now he think, it's starting to make sense.
+Now he thinks, it's starting to make sense.
 Something is lost, and he's lost them before the stars -- the man named Dean -- falling.

 "Balthazar, please, answer me, do I know him?"
-Castiel doesn't plead, but it's the closest thing he's speaking.
+Castiel doesn't plead, but it's a close thing.

 "Yes," Balthazar answers, not looking at him.
 He pinches the bridge of his nose, as if this can make the conversation easier.
 "As far as I know, yes, very much."